This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Brick Masonry”.

 Explanation: Dutch bond is a modified form of English bond.
 Three fourth bat is used next to header in stretcher course.
 Bricks are laid in zig-zag way in zig-zag bond.
 In facing bond, bricks of different thickness are used in facing and backing of walls.

-11. Which IS code gives code of practice for brick work?
+11. Which IS code gives a code of practice for brick work?

 a) IS 2212